 Regardless of the program used, expedited approvals are supposed to be reserved for drugs that are considered first in class and innovative enough to treat serious life-threatening illnesses that lack satisfactory treatments.
 However, when researchers from Brigham and Women’s Hospital and Harvard Medical School examined the FDA’s expedited drug development and approval programs between the years 1987 and 2014 they found quicker approvals were not necessarily granted to drugs defined by that criteria.

 In fact, researchers found a 2.6% increase per year in the number of expedited review and approval programs during the timeframe studied.
 They noted these newly approved drugs did not always fit the requirement of being considered first in class or innovative.

 Lack of In-Depth Testing Information Can Increase Patient Risk

 One reason for the increase in expedited review and approval of drugs might be the passage of the Prescription Drug User Fee Act (PDUFA).
 This act was enacted in 1992 and authorizes the FDA to collect fees from companies that produce certain drugs and biological products for humans.

-At the same time that the FDA increased the amount of drugs it approved through the expedited review process researchers with the Cambridge Health Alliance and Harvard Medical School conducted a study to examine black-box warnings and market withdrawals.
+At the same time that the FDA increased the number of drugs it approved through the expedited review process, researchers with the Cambridge Health Alliance and Harvard Medical School conducted a study to examine black-box warnings and market withdrawals.
 These researchers found that drugs approved after the passage of the Prescription Drug User Fee Act were more likely to have a black box warning or be withdrawn from the market.
 These two findings would suggest that shorter approval times lack sufficient information to properly assess drug safety and efficacy and increase a patient’s health risk.

 Drug Injury Lawsuits